• Menu

 The 12,000 ant species across the world can live in very different conditions, and be adapted to very different lifestyles.
 Therefore, the numbers of ants within a colony can vary, depending on the species.

-How many ants in a colony?
+How many ants are in a colony?

 Do Ants Migrate How do They Survive Winter featured